The Process of Selling a Home

 We Will Help You Price Your Home Competitively

 We want your home to sell in your time frame.
 We will complete a thorough market analysis, and home condition review, and will be honest with you about what to expect at various price points.
-Pricing is a balancing act, and unlike many Real Estate agents, we will not list an overpriced house.
+Pricing is a balancing act, and unlike many Tallahassee FL real estate agents, we will not list an overpriced house.
 Typically, properly priced homes in Tallahassee will receive an offer by the second weekend on the market.

 We Will Help You Find Ways to Fix Up Your Home to Sell It for More